tcmacdonald/intro-to-javascript/data/class-three.md

 ## What is a library?

-* Software libraries hold functions (not books!)
+* Software libraries hold functions
-* When you include a library, you can use all the functions in that library
+* Include a library and use it's functions
-* That means: you get to take advantage of other people's experience!
+* Take advantage of other people's experience
-* And...
-Save time!
+* And... save time!

 ---